adrianov/snake/README.md

 - You can slow down the snake by pressing the arrow key opposite to current direction
 - Each fruit has a different score value - strawberries are worth the most!
 - The luck feature helps your snake avoid collisions automatically 80% of the time
+- If you hit yourself, there's a 50% chance your snake will cut its tail to survive
+- The more segments you lose when cutting your tail, the more points you'll lose
+- Use the tail-cutting feature strategically to escape tight situations

 ## Running Locally